rqlite/gorqlite/README.md

 ## Important Notes

-If you use access control, any user connecting will need the "status" permission in addition to any other needed permission.
-This is so gorqlite can query the cluster and try other peers if the master is lost.
+If you use access control, any user connecting will need the _status_ permission in addition to any other needed permission.
+This is so gorqlite can query the cluster and try other peers if the the connection to the Leader is lost.

 rqlite does not support iterative fetching from the DBMS, so your query will put all results into memory immediately.
 If you are working with large datasets on small systems, your experience may be sub-optimal.